Waukee High School

 Waukee High School (also known as Waukee Senior High School) is a three-year public high school in Waukee, Iowa, United States.
 The school hosts grades 10–12.
 It is run by the Waukee Community School District.

-As of the 2017–18 school year, the school has an enrollment of 1,950 students and 112 faculty with a 13:1 student-teacher ratio.
+As of the 2017–18 school year, the school has an enrollment of 1,950 students and 112 faculty, with a 13:1 student-teacher ratio.

 History

 The high school first opened its doors in 1997.
-Since then it has renovated and expanded in 2000, 2003, 2005, and 2012.
+It has renovated and expanded in 2000, 2003, 2005, and 2012.
 The latest renovation included "an additional 24 classrooms (including three new computer labs, a new media center, and three new science rooms), renovated classrooms, Waukee Fieldhouse, and additional locker rooms."
 The new fieldhouse has created some controversy because of its considerable cost (nearly $15 million).
 The gym's large video screen features such amenities as instant replay and player introduction clips.

+Bad Events/Scared

+On Friday, August 28, 2026, around 7:51 AM, Westcom Dispatch received a report of a possible person with a gun near Waukee High School at 555 SE University Avenue.
+Because there was limited information, the call was dispatched as an active-threat situation.
+Waukee Police officers arrived in less than two minutes and began responding to the report.
+The school went into lockdown while officers investigated.
+After searching the area, authorities determined there was no active threat at the school.
+No weapon was found and no injuries were reported.
+The incident remained under investigation as police worked to determine what led to the original report.

 Enrollment

 As of the 2018–2019 school year, there were 2,081 students enrolled at Waukee High School.
 This number has grown exponentially over the years, as Waukee is one of the fastest growing school districts in Iowa.

 During the 2010–2011 school year, up to 90% of enrolled students were white.
 Waukee High School has been slowly becoming more diverse ever since.
 During the 2018–2019 school year, 81% of enrolled students were white.